smy1/swlab/python/README.md

 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
 In this example, the excel file is stored in the main project folder.
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

-In _Column _excel file__ (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
+In the excel file (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
 While these names in the excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="280">

 __Figure 1__: _An example of an Excel file for the overlay function._

 In Figure 1 above:
-- _Column A_ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the base video and top video are stored.
-In this example, the subfolders are "076" and "078".
+- __Column A__ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the base video and top video are stored.
+In this example, the subfolders "076" and "078" refer to our participants' ID.
-- _Column B_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
+- __Column B__ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
 Since we have two video recordings (the base video and the top video), use the start time of one of these videos (preferably the top video).
 The function will calculate the time difference between the two recordings and adjust the start time of the other video.
 This adjustment is not always perfect, hence, we will have to correct for any discrepancy by providing information to the column "corr" (see below).
-- _Column C_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
+- __Column C__ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
-- _Column D_ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos.
-If the base video is slower (i.e., lags behind the top video), give a positive number (assuming that the start time is based on the top video, as suggested earlier).
+- __Column D__ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos. _If the base video is slower (i.e., lags behind the top video), give a positive number (assuming that the start time is based on the top video, as suggested earlier)_.
 This information can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).

 ---